- Foreign Study

 Back to Top Nav

-The application deadline for the current program is 1/5/2017.
-The program dates: June TBD - August TBD, 2017.
+The application deadline for the current program is To be determined for 2021.
+The program dates: June - August.
 Dartmouth students have the unique opportunity to study Russian language and culture in the beautiful and historic city of St. Petersburg, some 400 miles northwest of Moscow, and can enjoy the intense cultural life for which St. Petersburg is renowned.
 For more information, please visit the Off-Campus Programs Website.

 Nearly all Russian majors (and many non-majors as well) spend a term in Russia on the Dartmouth Foreign Study Program.
 Students study Russian language and culture in the beautiful and historic city of St. Petersburg, some 400 miles northwest of Moscow, and can enjoy the intense cultural life for which St. Petersburg is renowned.
 Dartmouth's program, established some thirty years ago, is designed for students, both majors and non-majors, who have had at least one year (three terms) of Russian.
 Many students participate in the program during the summer of their sophomore year, while others may do so later in their academic career.

 The courses in phonetics, grammar, conversation, and literature, which meet four hours a day, are supplemented by lectures on various aspects of Russian art, literature, and society.
 Students are encouraged to participate fully in the rich cultural life of the city: concerts, plays, films, operas and ballet are available on any given night.